-- Students will be informed that they can object or refuse to allow their biometric data to be collected and used via the Consent Form. - Where staff members or other adults use the biometric system(s), consent will be obtained from them before they use the system. - Staff and other adults can object to taking part in the biometric system(s) and can withdraw their consent at any time.
-Where this happens, any biometric data relating to the individual that has already been captured will be deleted. - Alternative arrangements will be provided to any individual that does not consent to take part in the Our Lady of Walsingham Catholic Multi Academy Trust biometric system(s), in line with the next section of this policy.
+- The ICO will provide the DPO with a written response (within eight weeks or 14 weeks in complex cases) advising whether the risks are acceptable, or whether the Academy needs to take further action.
+In some cases, the ICO may advise the Academy to not carry out the processing - Students will be informed that they can object or refuse to allow their biometric data to be collected and used via the Consent Form. - Where staff members or other adults use the biometric system(s), consent will be obtained from them before they use the system. - Staff and other adults can object to taking part in the biometric system(s) and can withdraw their consent at any time.
+Where this happens, any biometric data relating to the individual that has already been captured will be deleted. - Alternative arrangements will be provided to any individual that does not consent to take part in the Trust's biometric system(s), in line with the next section of this policy.